NCT (group): 2019–2020: Debut of WayV, NCT Dream restructure and NCT 2020 Resonance

-2021–present: Universe, new sub-units, and end of global expansion
+2021–present: Universe, new sub-units, end of expansion, member departures, and Golden Age

-On November 13, NCT announced their third group project, NCT 2021, with their third studio album Universe set for release on December 14.
+On November 13, 2021, NCT announced they would reunite under the name NCT 2021 for their third studio album, Universe, set for release on December 14.
 The 13-track album included the lead singles "Universe (Let's Play Ball)", which was released on December 10, and "Beautiful".
 Universe surpassed more than 1.7 million pre-orders on the day of release, breaking their previous record of 1.1 million pre-orders for NCT 2020 Resonance.

+On February 4, 2022, the SM Station sub-project NCT Lab was established, dedicated to releasing solo music for NCT members.
+The first single was "Child" by Mark, followed by "Conextion (Age of Light)", sung by Doyoung, Mark and Haechan.
+NCT Lab was restructured in 2023 to be independent from SM Station, with SM Entertainment announcing a lineup of new singles beginning with "Horizon" by Jaehyun, released on August 8, 2023.

 On February 3, 2023, SM Entertainment announced their producing strategy for 2023, where it was revealed that the group's next unit, NCT Tokyo, will be debuting in the third quarter of 2023.
-On February 24, SM revealed their plans for the first half of 2023, where they announced that following NCT Tokyo's debut, the group's concept of international expansion would come to an end, permanently fixing the group at five subunits.
-On March 9, 2023, it was announced that members Doyoung, Jaehyun, and Jungwoo will be debuting in a new fixed sub-unit, named Do Jae Jung.
-They are set to release an album in the first half of 2023.
+On February 24, SM revealed their plans for the first half of 2023, where they announced that following NCT Tokyo's debut, the group's concept of international expansion would come to an end, permanently fixing the group at five sub-units.
+On March 8, SM Entertainment announced that members Doyoung, Jaehyun, and Jungwoo would debut as a fixed sub-unit, named NCT DoJaeJung.
+On April 17, they released their first EP Perfume, alongside its lead single of the same name.